Water heaters have stringent codes for safety.

 Let’s discuss water heater installation code requirements and common violations you can run into if you’re not careful.

 Will I Violate Codes If I Install My Own Water Heater?

 Even if you’re comfortable tackling home upgrades on your own, you shouldn’t DIY install a water heater.
 Here are a few things to keep in mind:

 Plumbing codes: A water heater and its set-up must adhere to official water heater plumbing codes, so you’re not unintentionally committing a code violation.
 You’ll also need to make sure it’s set up to prevent the water heater from leaking.

 Warranty: If you replaced your water heater yourself versus hiring a licensed plumber, not all manufacturers will cover your water heater if something happens to it.

 Permits: Not all cities require you to have a permit to replace your water heater.
 However, it’s highly recommended that all homeowners get a water heater permit for this project.
 Also, some cities might require you to get secondary—plumbing or electrical—permits.
 To see what type of permits you’ll need, check your local building codes.

 Supporting skills: A lot goes into replacing a water heater, like making sure all the wiring and plumbing is correct and there are no leaks or holes that gas or pressure can escape out of.
 Plus, depending on your new water heater, you might have to make an opening in your wall to stay within its dimensions.

-Here are a few code violations to know so you can ensure your water heater is always up to code.
+Here are a few water heater installation code requirements to know so you can ensure your water heater is always up to code: